Trump's conspiracies pose 'existential' threat to electronic voting industry -Smartmatic

-WASHINGTON (Reuters) - Conspiracy theories about how voting machines were used to stop the re-election of Donald Trump have not just sapped Americans’ faith in the democratic process - they also pose an existential threat to the market for electronic voting systems worldwide, an executive with a leading company said.
+WASHINGTON (Reuters) - Conspiracy theories alleging that voting machines were used to steal the election from President Donald Trump pose a major threat to the worldwide market for electronic voting systems, the CEO of Smartmatic, a leading provider of such systems, told Reuters.

-Antonio Mugica, chief executive of Florida-based Smartmatic, said the baseless claims circulated by Trump and his allies about Smartmatic and one of its competitors, Dominion Voting Systems, were having a knock-on effect outside the United States, with officials in other countries either reluctant to sign deals or warning that they were reassessing their contracts.
+Antonio Mugica, chief executive of Florida-based Smartmatic, said the baseless claims circulated by Trump and his allies about Smartmatic and one of its competitors, Dominion Voting Systems, were having a knock-on effect outside the United States.
+Officials in other countries were either reluctant to sign deals or were reassessing their contracts.

-“I don’t think there is one customer in the world that has not come back to us to tell us either that this is a problem and this could endanger our future relationship – for existing customers – or that this could endanger a potential new contract,” Mugica said in an interview on Thursday.
+“I don’t think there is one customer in the world that has not come back to us to tell us either that this is a problem and this could endanger our future relationship – for existing customers – or that this could endanger a potential new contract,” Mugica said in an interview last week.

-His industry was “collateral damage” in a wider attack on democratic institutions, he said.
+He added that the industry was “collateral damage” in a wider attack on democratic institutions.

-Mugica stopped short of putting a figure on the cost to his business but said that, in the case of Colombia - a country where he said his company had spent years trying to get its foot in the door - “I was informed by my sales force that we are dead in the water because of this situation.”
+Mugica stopped short of putting a figure on the cost to his business.
+But he noted that in the case of Colombia, where his company had spent years trying to get its foot in the door, “we are dead in the water because of this situation.”

-Fox News did not return messages seeking comment.
-Powell also did not return messages; a spokesman for the Trump campaign did not return emails.
-Giuliani did not return a request for comment.
+Smartmatic said on Monday its letter had also gone to Trump loyalist outlets One America News Network and Newsmax.

+None of the outlets responded to Reuters requests for comment by late Monday afternoon.

-It is true that machine-assisted voting - either via voter-facing touch screens or behind-the-scenes ballot tabulation software and digital poll books - has for years been the subject of persistent worries around security and reliability.
+Machine-assisted voting - either via voter-facing touch screens or behind-the-scenes ballot tabulation software and digital poll books - has for years been the subject of persistent worries over security and reliability.

-That has not stopped Trump, who has long promoted conspiracy theories, from continuing to claim without evidence that widespread voter fraud was to blame for his loss to President-elect Joe Biden on Nov.
-3.
+Officials in Trump’s own administration described the vote as “the most secure in American history.”

-Smartmatic - which has provided voting machines, vote tallying software, and election management systems to more than two dozen countries including Belgium, Argentina, and Norway - has featured in several of the conspiracies theories pushed by the president and his allies.
+Smartmatic, which has provided voting machines, vote tallying software and election management systems to more than two dozen countries, has featured in several of the conspiracy theories pushed by the president and his allies.

 Smartmatic, however, has no current relationship with Dominion and had almost nothing to do with November’s election.
 Smartmatic helped tally votes only in left-leaning Los Angeles County, where Biden’s victory was never in doubt.